Top of the page

 You may have signs that early labour is not far off.

 The key to knowing when you're in labour is that the contractions start to get longer, stronger, and closer together.
 You will feel them even when you change positions and are walking or moving around.
 After a while, it will become hard for you to talk during a contraction.
 You may have to stop to focus on your breathing.

-Many women stay at home during early labour.
-During this time, it's important to know when to call your doctor or midwife.
+Many people stay at home during early labour.
+During this time, it's important to know when to call your healthcare provider.

-You or someone else should call 911 or other emergency services immediately if you think you may need emergency care.
+You, your partner, or a friend should call 911 or other emergency services immediately if you think you may need emergency care.
 For example, call if you: